Christian-0115/Astronomy_project/README.md

 ## Research Introduction

 Inspired by a Kepler catalog of 27 unexpectedly fast-rotating stars, our study probes whether these objects form binary pairs bound by mutual gravity and tidal interactions.
-Spectroscopic binaries reveal stellar masses via Doppler shifts; by modeling radial velocity signatures, we can confirm or refute binary status.
+Spectroscopic binaries reveal stellar masses via Doppler shifts; by modeling radial velocity signatures, we can accept or reject our binary hypothesis.

 ## Research Methodology